zcvele/OfficeDocs-SkypeForBusiness/Teams/rooms/facilitator-teams-rooms.md

 **Question Is this feature available in both Teams Rooms on Windows and Android?**

-- **Answer** *Currently Facilitator is available only as Public Preview on Teams Rooms on Windows and it is projected to release to Teams Rooms on Android at a later date.*
+- **Answer** *Currently Facilitator is available only as Public Preview on Teams Rooms on Windows and it's projected to release to Teams Rooms on Android at a later date.*

 **Question** **Where do I access the notes after the meeting?**